| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 sphinx qr key

-If for whatever reason you want to display the QR code as an SVG, just append the svg keyword to the end of the sphinx qr command.
+To display the QR code as an SVG instead of text, append the svg keyword to the sphinx qr command:

 HEALTHCHECK¶

-If you have run the sphinx init command, then this also has created a fixed healthcheck record.
-You can simply check if your setup is ok, by running a sphinx healthcheck operation.
-You can also try doing the same by running a get operation like this:
+If you have run the sphinx init command, it has created a fixed healthcheck record.
+You can verify your setup by running:

 -